zeelpatel1/zeelpatel1/README.md

 <h1 align="center">Hi 👋, I'm Zeel Patel</h1>
 <h3 align="center">A passionate full-Stack developer from India</h3>
+<p>Hey there!
+I'm a software developer who's all about teaming up and building cool projects together while learning along the way.
+Right now, I'm diving into Computer Engineering at SIES Nerul Mumbai.
+I'm an open-source enthusiast, always on the lookout for new ways to contribute and collaborate with awesome people.
+Let's connect, create something amazing, and have a blast doing it!</p>

 - 🌱 I’m currently learning **Web3, LLM's**